pra-navi/tp/docs/UserGuide.md

 If you are a new user, we recommend that you read this guide starting from the [Quick Start](#quick-start) section.

-If you are an advanced user, you can use the [Table of Contents](#table-of-contents) below to quickly locate the relevant section.
+If you are an experienced user, you can use the [Table of Contents](#table-of-contents) below to quickly locate the relevant section.
 Alternatively, you can jump to the [Command Summary](#command-summary) section for an overview of the command syntax.

 Here are some annotations used in this guide: